bangtianliu/MatRox_RU/README.md

 ### matroxTest-V1
 This folder tests the MatRox-generated code for a given structure, in which low-rank approximation is performed at run-time.

+###codeGen
+This folder contains the generated codes for optimization breakdown.

+###codeTest
+This folder tests code from codeGen folder for separating the effect of different optimization techniques.